World-Of-Wonders/Issues/README.md

 ## When will my issue be resolved?

-We're working our asses off to perfectionize World of Wonders.
+We're working really hard on perfecting World of Wonders.
 We hope to get to your issue as soon as possible!